 Nuaire can assist you in all aspects of service.
-Our service department will be happy to provide any assistance required, initially by telephone and If necessary arrange for an engineer to call.
+Our Technical Support department will be happy to provide any assistance required.

 Technical Support 029 2085 8400

 DECLARATION OF INCORPORATION AND INFORMATION FOR SAFE INSTALLATION, OPERATION AND MAINTENANCE

 We declare that the machinery named below is intended to be assembled with other components to constitute a system of machinery.
 All parts except for moving parts requiring the correct installation of safety guards comply with the essential requirements of the Machinery Directive.
 The machinery shall not be put into service until the system has been declared to be in conformity with the provisions of the EC Machinery Directive.